DevMadhup/GitLab-Zero-to-Hero/Day-3/README.md

-# Gitlab variables, runners, stages and artifacts
+# Gitlab variables, stages and artifacts

 ## What are variables in Gitlab?
 - In GitLab, variables are used to define values that can be used in the CI/CD pipeline configurations, making the pipelines more dynamic and flexible.
 They can store information like credentials, settings, or any other data that you want to reuse across multiple jobs and pipelines. <a href="https://docs.gitlab.com/ee/ci/variables/">Variables in GitLab</a>